-Chartered Architectural Technologists, MCIAT, are qualified to offer design services and manage projects from inception to completion.
+Chartered Architectural Technologists, (someone who holds the designation MCIAT or FCIAT), are qualified to offer design services and manage projects from inception to completion.
 They lead the technological design of a project; forming the link between concept, innovation and realisation.

 specialise in design, underpinned by building science, engineering and technology applied to architecture within projects, playing a pivotal role in project and design management;